Angelo Joseph Rossi: Life and career

-He was first appointed mayor when mayor James Rolph resigned to become Governor of California in January, 1931.
+When James Rolph resigned as mayor in January 1931 to become governor of California, Rossi was elected by his fellow members of the Board of Supervisors as Rolph's successor.
+(Rossi had served on the Board from 1922-1926 and had just returned in 1930.)
 After completing the remaining year of Rolph's term, Rossi was elected in his own right as mayor in November 1931.
-He was reelected mayor for second and third full terms in 1935 and 1939 respectively.
-Running for a fourth term as mayor in 1943, he was defeated when a protégé of his, George Reilly, ran against him, splitting the Catholic vote, and when Roger Lapham was tapped by business interests to run, in part to advance their cause regarding the City's purchase of the Market Street Railway.
+He was re-elected mayor for second and third full terms in 1935 and 1939.

-A Republican, he served as San Francisco's mayor from 1931 to 1944.
-Rossi was mayor when the Golden Gate Bridge and the San Francisco–Oakland Bay Bridge were built, and he presided over the building of Treasure Island and the Golden Gate International Exposition (World's Fair) of 1939.
-Under his administration, the city resisted compliance with the Raker Act which required San Francisco to sell power from the Hetch Hetchy Reservoir in Yosemite to municipalities or municipal water districts, and not to any corporations, a condition of use of the Hetch Hetchy Valley.
-He dedicated the Mount Davidson Cross in March, 1934.
-He was a strong proponent of the New Deal alphabet-soup roster of work programs and worked vigorously and constantly with Washington to bring as many dollars to the City as possible in order to create jobs and improve the City's infrastructure.
+During Rossi's tenure, the Golden Gate Bridge and the San Francisco–Oakland Bay Bridge were opened, and he presided over the building of Treasure Island and the Golden Gate International Exposition (World's Fair) of 1939-40.
+Under his administration, the city resisted compliance with the Raker Act, which required San Francisco to sell power from the Hetch Hetchy Reservoir in Yosemite to municipalities or municipal water districts, and not to any corporations, a condition of use of the Hetch Hetchy Valley.
+Rossi dedicated the Mount Davidson Cross in March, 1934.
+He was a strong proponent of the New Deal alphabet-soup roster of work programs and worked vigorously and constantly with Washington to bring as many dollars to the city as possible in order to create jobs and improve the city's infrastructure.
+Rossi presided over groundbreaking ceremonies for San Francisco City College in April 1937.
+He befriended and hosted Fiorello La Guardia in San Francisco and visited New York City as La Guardia's guest.

 Rossi was adamantly anti-Communist, and labeled the more militant labor organizing and strikes as the work of agitators.
-During the July San Francisco general strike of 1934, Rossi organized a committee to thwart the strike and move freight; he called on Governor Merriam to send the National Guard to quell the strike, but argued successfully against the governor who wanted to declare martial law.
+During the July 1934 general strike, Rossi organized a committee to thwart the strike and move freight; he called on Governor Frank Merriam to send the National Guard to quell the strike, but argued successfully against the governor's wish to declare martial law.
 Two strikers were killed by bullets, and eighty-five were hospitalized.

 On July 19, 1934, Mayor Rossi spoke on national radio, "I congratulate the real leaders of organized labor on their decision and the part they have played in ending the general strike.
 San Francisco has stamped out without bargain or compromise an attempt to import into its life the very real danger of revolt...
 We will deal effectively with the small group who opposed peace and plotted revolution."